Points League Primer (Fantasy Baseball)

 The Super Bowl is upon us.
 Pitchers and catchers report in less than a month.
 It can only mean one thing: it is time to start transitioning into fantasy baseball mode.

-Truth be told, even die-hard fantasy baseball players will concede that fantasy football is a much more enjoyable game.
+Truth be told, even die-hard fantasy baseball managers will usually concede that fantasy football is generally a more enjoyable game.
 The vast majority of fantasy baseball leagues are rotisserie style – half your league is out of contention by August, and the other half spends six months straight grinding away to try to get to an in-the-money finish.
-Most fantasy baseball players are relieved when they reach the end of the season, even if it’s been a great ride, just so they can have a bit of a break.
+Most fantasy baseball managers are relieved when they reach the end of the season, even if it’s been a great ride, just so they can have a bit of a break.

 And that’s why the fantasy gods invented points leagues.
 If you’re looking for an easier way to play fantasy baseball or you’re thinking about dipping your toes into the fantasy baseball waters for the first time, you might want to consider starting with a head-to-head points league format.